 There is no dress code for the Regatta Enclosure but people usually dress up here as well.
 The enclosure has catering facilities, bars, unreserved seating, and restrooms.

-Turn it off.
-We know that may be hard but, if you are invited to the Stewards' Enclosure and you are caught talking on a cell phone, you will be asked to stop and your badge number will be taken.
-That's to ensure that the responsible member gets notified (and embarrassed).
-If you are caught using a phone a second time, you will be escorted out of the enclosure.
+While you can use your cell phone to take pictures of the Stewards' Enclosure, making or receiving phone calls is not permitted within its confines.
+If you are caught talking on a cell phone, you will be asked to hang up and your badge number will be taken by a security guard to ensure that the responsible member gets notified (or embarrassed).
+If you are caught using a cell phone for a second time, you will be escorted out of the enclosure.

 How to Get There